D3vil-Design/K1-Hardware-Mods/K1 XY joints V3.1/README.md

+# D3D K1 XY Joint V3.3 "Updated"

+## NOTE:
+IF YOU DOWNLOADED V3.1 , YOU NEED TO REPRINT V3.3 (will be uploaded soon ) since V3.1 had some tolerances issues .

 # D3D K1 XY Joint V3.1

 **This is a work in progress.**

-## NOTE:
-IF YOU DOWNLOADED V3.1 , YOU NEED TO REPRINT V3.3 (will be uploaded soon ) since V3.1 had some tolerances issues .

 To see how this was made and used, please watch the following video: